Being A New Mom: How To Improve Your Health Post-Partum

 When the two groups were compared, the results were significant!
 Moms that were in the Mom & Baby Program + Education group reported significantly better well-being and depressive scores and the number of women who were “at risk” for postpartum depression prior to the treatment, dropped by nearly 50% at the end of treatment.

 So what does this all mean?

 It means that having a support group, someone coaching you through a safe exercise program and educating you on the ins and outs of being a new mom can be extremely beneficial to your health and overall well-being, reducing your risk of the postpartum blues.
 Having a team of well-rounded healthcare practitioners such as physical therapists, doulas, midwives, and nutritionists can significantly improve your experience of being a new mom and provide you with the lasting support that you need to not only take care of yourself, but also your new baby.

-If you would like to learn more about getting back to health after birth, please call our office to schedule an appointment today!
-(708) 915-0950.
+If you would like to learn more about getting back to health after birth, schedule a consult here.